OnsenUI/OnsenUI/README.md

 ## Developing your app

-[Monaca IDE] makes it super easy to create Onsen UI project, but if you want to use other IDEs, we provide project templates for you in the projec\_tempates folder.
+[Monaca IDE] makes it super easy to create Onsen UI project, but if you want to use other IDEs, we provide project templates for you in the project_tempates folder.
 You will see the instruction on how to run the project there.

 ## Documentation